xrxoxcxox/variable-text-image-generator/README.md

-# Dynamic text image generator
+# Variable text image generator

 You can enter text in your browser and download the generated image.